hashicorp/terraform/website/intro/getting-started/outputs.html.md

 Next, we're going to take a look at
-[how to use modules](/intro/getting-started/modules.html), a useful abstraction to organization and reuse Terraform configurations.
+[how to use modules](/intro/getting-started/modules.html), a useful abstraction to organize and reuse Terraform configurations.